ngdeconf/ng-de.org/tickets/index.md

 This is more than just a conference; it's a chance to grow and connect with the NG-DE community.
 Don't let this opportunity pass you by - reserve your ticket now before they're gone!

-<tito-widget event="ng-de/ng-de-conf-2024" releases="ng-de-2-day-price-tier-1-copy,ng-de-2-day-price-tier-2-copy,ng-de-2-days,qcdbj5oyqpo"></tito-widget>
+<tito-widget event="ng-de/ng-de-conf-2024" releases="ng-de-2-day-price-tier-1-copy,ng-de-2-day-price-tier-2-copy,ng-de-2-days,qcdbj5oyqpo" save-metadata-parameters="utm_*"></tito-widget>

 ### Workshop Tickets

-<tito-widget event="ng-de/ng-de-conf-2024" releases="angular-architecture-workshop-nx-micro-frontends-and-signal-store,high-speed-angular-apps-on-any-device,pragmatic-angular-testing,mastering-ngrx-signalstore-from-fundamentals-to-advanced-techniques,making-angular-apps-smarter-with-generative-ai-local-and-offline-capable"></tito-widget>
+<tito-widget event="ng-de/ng-de-conf-2024" releases="angular-architecture-workshop-nx-micro-frontends-and-signal-store,high-speed-angular-apps-on-any-device,pragmatic-angular-testing,mastering-ngrx-signalstore-from-fundamentals-to-advanced-techniques,making-angular-apps-smarter-with-generative-ai-local-and-offline-capable" save-metadata-parameters="utm_*"></tito-widget>

 <script>
   const url = new URL(location.href)